 POLICY INDICATOR DATA SOURCE TARGET TRIGGER FOR ACTION POTENTIAL ACTION OF CONTINGENCY LPC05 - Open Space Quantity and extent of new sport, open space and recreational development.
-Development management processes Net increase in provision over the Plan period.
-Provision is below assessed need Consider whether the fall in the areas of dedicated land has been offset by more effective use of the area of land that remains for open space.
+Development management processes gement provision over below Consider whether the fall in the areas of dedicated land has been offset by more effective use of the area of land that remains for open space.
 If not, consider a review of how the policies have been applied.
 Green Flag awards St.Helens Authority Monitoring Report (AMR) No decrease over Plan period.
 Not yet determined To be determined LPC06 - Biodiversity and Geological Conservation Change in areas of land covered by local, national or international policy protections for biodiversity, or areas provided for biodiversity in mitigation through developments.
 St.Helens Council, Natural England and Lancashire Wildlife Trust.
 Net gains in areas of land specifically dedicated to and protected for biodiversity.
 Fall in areas of land specifically dedicated to and protected for biodiversity.
 Consider whether the fall in the areas of dedicated land has been offset by more effective use of the area of land that remains for biodiversity.
 If not, consider a review of how the policies have been applied.
 LPC07 - Greenways Amount of greenways St.Helens Council Net gains over Plan period.
 Unexpected specific losses.
 Review how the policy is being applied, whether any means exist of preventing or mitigating any loss.
 LPC08 - Ecological Network Quantity and extent of additional land contributing to the ecological network as a result of planning permissions Development management processes Net gains since previous assessment.
 Fall in areas of land specifically dedicated to and protected for the ecological network.
 Initiate creation of an updated Nature Conservation SPD.
 Review Local Plan policy.

 POLICY INDICATOR DATA SOURCE TARGET TRIGGER FOR ACTION POTENTIAL ACTION OF CONTINGENCY granted.
 LPC09 - Landscape Protection Number of developments allowed on appeal that had been initially refused on landscape character grounds.
-Development management processes No appeals lost.
-Failure to prevent appeals being lost where initial refusal was on grounds of landscape character.
-Not yet determined, potential review of Local Plan policy.
+Development management processes anagement lost. prevent appeals being lost where Not yet determined, potential review of Local Plan policy.
 LPC10 - Trees and Woodland Loss of trees and/or woodland as a result of development proposals Development management processes Justifiable losses replaced on a 2 for 1 ratio.
 Failure to secure suitable replacements.
 Review how the policy is being applied, whether any means exist of preventing or mitigating any loss, potential review of Local Plan policy.
 Total area of Ancient Woodland St.Helens Council, development management process.
 No loss.
 Unexpected specific loss.
 Review how the policy is being applied, whether any means exist of preventing or mitigating any loss, potential review of Local Plan policy.
-LPC11 - Historic Environment Number of Heritage Assets on Historic England's 'At Risk' register.
+Historic Environment Heritage Assets on Historic England's 'At Risk' register.
 Number of heritage assets at risk on St. Helen's Local List of Heritage Assets (once established).
-St.Helens Council, Heritage England Reduction in the number of heritage assets on the Historic England's 'At Risk' register.
+Heritage heritage heritage heritage heritage ass on the Historic England's 'At Risk' register.
+Reduction in the number of heritage ass considered to be "at risk" of the local list heritage ass once Reduction in the number of heritage assets on the Historic England's 'At Risk' register.
 Reduction in the number of heritage assets considered to be "at risk" on the local list of heritage assets once established.
 Identification of a heritage asset newly listed on "at risk" register.
 Periodic increase in the number of heritage assets on the "at risk" register in the Borough.
 Identification of a locally listed heritage asset that could be at Consider how the Council can contribute to measures to improve the condition of the "at risk" heritage assets.
 Consider whether the policy is contributing to the neglect of heritage assets, and if so, consider whether the policy should be reviewed.